heroofhyla/mandelbrot-explorer/README.md

 of the project's URL slug (the part of the URL after `itch.io/`), you will need this later.

-Choosing a good slug and is important; this name will be used for your executables as well.
+Choosing a good slug is important; this name will be used for your executables as well.

 ### Software